This post was sponsored by Butcher Box. All opinions expressed here are my own as I only promote brands that I truly love.

 How long to pan fry steak?

-A steak that’s about 1″ thick will take about 10 minutes to cook in a cast iron skillet on the stove top.
+A steak that’s about 1″ thick will take roughly 10 minutes to cook in a cast iron skillet on the stove top.
 Cooking time will vary based on the thickness of your steak as well as the desired doneness.

 How to check steak for doneness